-The Coach that runs the class, Hamza Abayo, started me off with a quick warm up on a bike whilst he finished off his own workout (which mainly seemed to include cutting through 200kg squats like butter.)
-After that I was quickly taken through some weightlifting specific warm ups (overhead squats and snatch balances) before being present with a bar, some weights and being asked to perform a snatch.
+The Coach that ran the class, Hamza Abayo, started me off with a quick warm-up on a bike whilst he finished off his own workout (which mainly seemed to include cutting through 200kg squats like butter.)
+After that, I was quickly taken through some weightlifting specific warm-ups (overhead squats and snatch balances) before being presented with a bar, some weights and being asked to perform a snatch.
 I’m not going to lie, it was tough at first, but my technique was corrected after each set of lifts and the weight kept on going up.
 It was old school training with minimal accessory work and plenty of the main lifts.
 Simple but effective, and before I knew it I’d hit PB after PB.
 As for the clean and jerk, copy and paste the exact same story.

 Does this mean coach Hamza won’t take the piss?
 Absolutely not.
 In fact I’m pretty sure that the more experienced lifter you are the more he’ll mock you.
 Bail from a lift too early and you can expect to hear chicken noises.
 Make silly mistakes and expect to hear that ‘it’s all gone bananas.’
 Each comment, though, is made with a laugh, and you’ll still be given advice on how to sort it out.
 The result is one where you don’t want to fail, but you can laugh if you do.
 It’s serious business, but not without a sense of fun.

 Community Weightlifting Belts, Chalk and cups of tea

 Another cool little detail was a wall of lifting belts, a box of teabags and a stack of weightlifting chalk, all completely free for lifters.
 No idea if that's still the case now, but I found it to be a nice touch.

 Is It For You?
 Bethnal Green Weightlifting Club Review